-The codes that are used to report radiosurgery treatment delivery in 2014 for the hospital outpatient department are Current Procedural Terminology (CPT) codes 77372 and 77373 for single fraction intracranial radiosurgery and multi-session radiosurgery/stereotactic body radiation therapy.
-For 2015, no significant changes have been proposed by Centers for Medicare and Medicaid Services (CMS) for multisession SRS/SBRT over 2014.
-For single session cranial SRS, CMS proposes to pay for all services delivered on the day of treatment delivery through a comprehensive Ambulatory Payment Classification (APC).
-For freestanding centers, CMS has proposed to eliminate the Healthcare Common Procedural Codes (HCPCs) G codes that are currently regionally priced by Medicare Contractors and adopt CPT codes 77372 and 77373, currently in use in the hospital outpatient setting.
-CMS has not proposed a comprehensive "lump sum" payment scheme as it has proposed for single session cranial SRS in the hospital.
-IMRT delivery is billed under CPT code 77418.
-3D Conformal treatment is typically billed by TomoTherapy users under CPT code 77413.
-In 2015 CMS will likely implement new codes for IMRT and 3D conformal which will reflect simple and complex treatment for IMRT and simple, intermediate, and complex treatment with 3D conformal.
-Both HCPCS and CPT codes are still listed as valid codes in commercial payer policies.
+The codes that are used to report radiosurgery treatment delivery in 2015 for the hospital outpatient department are Current Procedural Terminology (CPT) codes 77372 and 77373 for single fraction intracranial radiosurgery and single fraction extracranial/multi-session radiosurgery/stereotactic body radiation therapy.
+For single session cranial SRS, CMS proposes to retain in 2016 the Comprehensive APC (C-APC) it implemented in 2015 for several services delivered on the day of treatment, but will also allow for billing of some ancillary services that will be tracked for two years.
+For freestanding centers, Centers for Medicare and Medicaid Services (CMS) has retained the robotic radiosurgery Healthcare Common Procedural Codes (HCPCs) G codes that are currently regionally priced by Medicare Contractors and has not proposed replacing them with the CPT codes 77372 and 77373, currently in use in the hospital outpatient setting.
+The nonrobotic SRS/SBRT codes 77372 and 77373 have also been maintained as payable codes in the freestanding site of service.

+In 2015, in the hospital outpatient department, the code historically used to bill for IMRT delivery, 77418, was replaced by two codes to designate simple and complex IMRT; CPT code 77385 for prostate, breast and physical compensator IMRT and 77386 for all other treatments.
+Prior to 2015, 3D

+Conformal treatment had typically been billed under multiple CPT codes; 77413 were used by hospitals to bill for TomoTherapy treatment.
+In 2015, the 3D conformal codes were replaced by codes to designate simple, intermediate and complex 3D-CRT.
+TomoTherapy is now reported under the complex 3D-CRT code 77413.
+In December 2015, the Patient Access and Medicare Protection Act stopped these codes and their associated payment rates from being implemented in the freestanding center setting until 2019.
+Until 2019, a series of temporary G codes will be used.
+We expect all valid delivery codes should be recognized by commercial payers.
 Other codes are used to report treatment planning, dosimetry, treatment management, and other procedures routinely performed for treating radiosurgery or radiotherapy patients.